 Should I Outsource an SEO Copywriter?

 Content marketing is no longer an option.
 If you want to have a stronger online presence, you must write new content and update your website’s copy.
 You may even want to hire an SEO copywriter or SEO Agency when your primary goal is to convert traffic into sales or leads.
 This traffic may be organic, but it may also be social media traffic, paid ad traffic, direct traffic, and so on.
 Thus, you’ll want to hire a copywriter who specializes in the exact type of copy you need and knows how to convert that specific type of traffic.
-Now entering our 27th year, Premiere Creative boasts a roster of talented copywriters that can update your outdated SEO strategy with fresh content.
+Now entering our 28th year, Premiere Creative boasts a roster of talented copywriters that can update your outdated SEO strategy with fresh content.
 Dial (973) 346-8100 to learn more about our SEO packages today.
 In the mean time, we recommend expanding your SEO vocabulary by checking out this helpful guide.